michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 18. for I tell you that I shall not drink of the fruit of the vine, until the kingdom of Aloha shall have come.

-19. And he took bread, and praised, and brake, and gave to them, and said, This is my body which for you is given: this do in my memory.Hono phagri d'all aphaikun methyiheb, hode' vaithun obdin ledukroni.
+19. And he took bread, and praised, and brake, and gave to them, and said, This is my body which for you is given: this do in my memory.

-20. And thus also respecting the cup, when, after they had supped, he said, This cup is the new covenant in my blood, which for you is shed.Hono coso d'diathiki chadatho b'demi dachlophaikun metheshed.
+20. And thus also respecting the cup, when, after they had supped, he said, This cup is the new covenant in my blood, which for you is shed.

 21. Nevertheless, the hand of him who betrayeth me is on the table.

-22. And the Son of man goeth, as he was set apart:Or, separated. nevertheless woe to that man by whom he is betrayed!
+22. And the Son of man goeth, as he was set apart:

 23. And they began to inquire among themselves, who it was of them who this should do.